dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ### What you cannot do with it: {.unlisted .unnumbered}

-ETW traces are not usefull for examining CPU microarchitectural bottlenecks.
+ETW traces are not useful for examining CPU microarchitectural bottlenecks.
 For that, use vendor-specific tools like Intel VTune, AMD uProf, Apple Instruments, etc.

 ETW traces capture dynamics of all processes at the system level which is great, but it may generate a lot of data.
 For example, capturing thread context switching data to observe various waits and delays can easily generate 1-2 GB per minute.
 That's why it is not practical to record high volume events for hours without overriding previously stored traces.